 10 Energy-Saving Ideas for $10 or Less, Part 1

 There are plenty of expensive ways to save energy in your home, including things like installing solar panels, a tankless water heater or energy efficient windows.
-But if you’re on a budget or don’t want to spend a bunch of money on home improvements that might take years to show some real savings, there are several ways to cut energy costs on the cheap.
+But if you’re on a budget or don’t want to spend a bunch of money on home improvements that might take years to show some real savings, there are several ways to cut energy costs for less.

 To help, here’s part one of our list of 10 energy-saving ideas that cost $10 or less.
 For our first installment of affordable energy-saving ideas, we shed some light on upgrading to CFLs, using weatherstripping to seal air leaks around windows and doors, turning off the lights when you’re not using them, investing in power strips and using low-flow showerheads and faucet aerators.